m-lab/website/_posts/blog/2026-07-16-cop-qoe-design-document.md

 ## Background

-Measurement Lab (M-Lab) runs the world's largest open collection of internet performance data and provides real-world telemetry that helps illuminate how networks actually perform.
-[Giga][giga] is a joint initiative by [UNICEF][unicef] and the [ITU][itu] aiming to connect every school to the internet and every young person worldwide to information, opportunity, and choice.
+Measurement Lab (M-Lab) runs the world's largest open collection of Internet performance data and provides real-world telemetry that helps illuminate how networks actually perform.
+[Giga][giga] is a joint initiative by [UNICEF][unicef] and the [ITU][itu] aiming to connect every school to the Internet and every young person worldwide to information, opportunity, and choice.

 [unicef]: https://www.unicef.org/